 We take the BART back to Downtown Berkeley.
-An Asian couple, the woman rubbing the head of the man in a gentle, loving way.
+A couple, the woman rubbing the head of the man in a gentle, loving way.
 A blond woman, already tall, imposing in high heels.
 A short, blond woman smartly dressed.
 A man with dreadlocks under his camouflage cap, he eats potato chips.
 A lesbian couple in matching San Francisco Giants attire.
 The city is alive.
 The city is magic.
 I will never go home.

 We take our final Uber of the night from the Downtown Berkeley station back to our hotel.
-The driver is an Asian man who seems so young we ask if he is a student.
+The driver seems so young we ask if he is a student.
 He is not, but he gets asked that quite a bit.
 Once, he was in Reno.
 His friend was gambling and our driver was just standing there holding a beer.
 The dealer asked to see our driver’s ID.
 Our driver could not believe it.
 Our driver does not sleep much.
 Usually four or five hours a night, often falling asleep and waking at different times on different days.

 The city is alive.
 It is full of people with families, lives, opinions and sleep patterns.
 I may never leave.